 In giving the 10 Commandments, God specifically highlights how keeping the Fifth Commandment benefits both you and all of society.

 The first four commandments define how God wants us to show love for Him.
-This Fifth Commandment begins a series of six commandments that show us how to love other people—starting from our earliest years in the family.
+This Fifth Commandment that tells us to honor our mother and father begins a series of six commandments that show us how to love other people—starting from our earliest years in the family.

 In a way, the Fifth Commandment connects the two sections, since God reveals Himself as our loving Father.
 No father deserves honor as much as our Heavenly Father!
 Yet the Bible shows that humanity, and even those chosen to be God’s people, have often failed in showing that honor and respect to our Creator God.